covid-policy-modelling/web-ui/README.md

 - Your server must be running on `localhost:3000`
 - Your server should be running in local mode (otherwise actual simulations will be executed).
+- Your database needs to have simulations in it with valid results, with IDs matching those in the examples
+  - This is the biggest portability issue, really we need a test database to remove this issue.
 - You need to get a token for the API, following instructions in the [API documentation](http://localhost:3000/apidoc)

 After that, you can execute the tests by running: